ANALYSIS-U.S. Supreme Court's rightward move could benefit oil and gas interests

 A 6-3 conservative court majority could restrict expansion of the 1970 Clean Air Act to regulate greenhouse-gas emissions from stationary sources such as power plants, said Michael Gerrard, director of Columbia Law School's Sabin Center for Climate Change Law.

-Such expansion was part of Democratic former President Barack Obama's Clean Power Plan, repealed by Trump's administration.
+Such expansion was part of Democratic former President Barack Obama's Clean Power Plan, which was done away with by Trump's administration.
 An environmental challenge to Trump's Clean Power Plan replacement is being litigated in a federal appeals court and could reach the Supreme Court.

 "Companies already recognize that they've got some new avenues to challenge regulations," said Nicole Saharsky, partner and co-chair of law firm Mayer Brown's Supreme Court and appellate practice in Washington.